- Faculty & Staff

 Tips to help you effectively present your education, experiences, and strengths for maximum impact on your resume and position your LinkedIn profile to show up on recruiters' searches.

-Scheduled for Fall and Spring semesters, the virtual platform connects job seekers to organizations for full-time, part-time, volunteer, and educational opportunities.
-Not sure if you’re ready?
-Attend prep sessions on career topics such as virtual networking, resume, and wellness in job search.
-Expore the fair!
+Scheduled for May 17-18, 2023, the virtual platform connects job seekers to organizations for full-time, part-time, volunteer, and educational opportunities.

 FASS departments organize alumni career panel discussion and similar career events.
 Be inspired by alumni who were studying the same major as you and now working in many diverse careers.
 Look out for event announcements from departments’ websites and newsletters.
 Find your department!